Introduction

 - Live updates without refresh

-- Best for: Live data, chat, collaboration
+- Best for: Live inventory display, real-time price updates

-Can I customize email templates?
+Can I customize notification templates?

 Yes!
 In OneEntry admin panel: